apakhbari/CheatSheets/Orchestration/Kubernetes/kubernetes_course.md

 - in probes, default value for ` initialDelaySeconds, periodSecond & failureThreshold is 3 seconds `
 - There is no such thing as undrain.
 Whether you drain or cordon a node, you need to ` uncordon ` the node.
 - right after installing k8s,do ` $ apt-mark hold kubectl kubelet kubeadm ` so they are not being updated using ` apt-update `
+- when you ` $ kubectl get node ` the version that is shown is kubelet's version

 ## Directories
 ### Kube Config